Wednesday, April 5th

 With Virtual Presentations from:

 Nova Scotia Provincial Library provides resources to public libraries across Nova Scotia.
-They work collaboratively with museums to help build community partnerships, provide resources and provide venues for public engagement.
+They work collaboratively with museums to help build community partnerships, providing resources and venues for public engagement.

 Nova Scotia Archives serves as the permanent repository for the archival records of the Government of Nova Scotia and acquires and preserves provincially-significant archival records from the private sector.
 They work closely with museums to promote archives and primary source document learning in Nova Scotia Schools.